 Introduction to COM Interop

-The Component Object Model (COM) allows an object to expose its functionality to other components and to host applications.
-While COM objects have been fundamental to Windows programming for many years, applications designed for the common language runtime (CLR) used by the .NET Platform offer many advantages.
+The Component Object Model (COM) lets an object expose its functionality to other components and to host applications.
+While COM objects have been fundamental to Windows programming for many years, applications designed for the common language runtime (CLR) offer many advantages.

-.NET Platform applications will eventually replace those developed with COM.
-Until then, you may need to use or create COM objects with Visual Studio .NET.
-Interoperability with COM, or COM interop, enables you to use existing COM objects while transitioning to the .NET Platform at your own pace.
+.NET Framework applications will eventually replace those developed with COM.
+Until then, you may have to use or create COM objects by using Visual Studio.
+Interoperability with COM, or COM interop, enables you to use existing COM objects while transitioning to the .NET Framework at your own pace.

 Type libraries describe characteristics of COM objects, such as member names and data types.
-Assembly manifests perform the same function for .NET applications.
-They include information about:
+Assembly manifests perform the same function for .NET Framework applications.
+They include information about the following:

-- Types and resources that make up the assembly, including those that are exported from it
+Types and resources that make up the assembly.
+This includes those that are exported from it.

-- Permissions required for the assembly to run properly
+Permissions required for the assembly to run correctly.

-For more information on assemblies and assembly manifests, see Assemblies.
+For more information about assemblies and assembly manifests, see Assemblies.

 Importing and Exporting Type Libraries

-Visual Studio .NET contains a utility, Tlbimp, that lets you import information from a type library into a .NET application.
+Visual Studio contains a utility, Tlbimp, that lets you import information from a type library into a .NET Framework application.
 You can generate type libraries from assemblies by using the Tlbexp utility.

-Interop assemblies are .NET assemblies that act as a bridge between managed and unmanaged code, mapping COM object members to equivalent .NET managed members.
-Interop assemblies created by Visual Basic .NET handle many of the details of working with COM objects, such as interoperability marshaling.
+Interop assemblies are .NET Framework assemblies that bridge between managed and unmanaged code, mapping COM object members to equivalent .NET Framework managed members.
+Interop assemblies created by Visual Basic 2005 handle many of the details of working with COM objects, such as interoperability marshaling.

-All .NET applications share a set of common types that allow interoperability of objects, regardless of the programming language used.
-The parameters and return values of COM objects sometimes use data types that are different than those used in managed code.
+All .NET Framework applications share a set of common types that enable interoperability of objects, regardless of the programming language that is used.
+The parameters and return values of COM objects sometimes use data types that differ from those used in managed code.
 Interoperability marshaling is the process of packaging parameters and return values into equivalent data types as they move to and from COM objects.
 For more information, see Interop Marshaling Overview.